Elspeth Dudgeon

 Elspeth Dudgeon (4 December 1871 - 11 December 1955) was a Scottish character actress.
-With a career spanning nearly two decades, she was involved in 67 films, only 14 of which included her name in the credits.
+She was involved in 67 films, only 14 of which included her name in the credits.

-Her best known appearances includes The Old Dark House and Becky Sharp (1935).
-She also acted in Bride of Frankenstein (1935), The Last Outpost (1935), Show Boat (1936), The Prince and the Pauper (1937), The Story of Vernon & Irene Castle (1939), Bulldog Drummond's Secret Police (1939), Calling Dr. Kildare (1939), Pride and Prejudice (1940), Foreign Correspondent (1940), Now, Voyager (1942), The Canterville Ghost (1944), and The Secret Garden (1949).
+Her best known appearances includes The Old Dark House (1932), Becky Sharp (1935), and Sh!
+The Octopus (1937).
+She also acted in Bride of Frankenstein (1935), The Last Outpost (1935), Show Boat (1936), The Prince and the Pauper (1937), Sh!
+The Octopus (1937), The Story of Vernon & Irene Castle (1939), Bulldog Drummond's Secret Police (1939), Calling Dr. Kildare (1939), Pride and Prejudice (1940), Foreign Correspondent (1940), Now, Voyager (1942), The Canterville Ghost (1944), and The Secret Garden (1949).

 Early life

 Dudgeon was born on 4 December 1871 in Edinburgh, Scotland and developed an interest in theatrics as a young girl.
 After joining a well known amateur organisation, she became notable for character roles.

 Career

 Her first break came while she was still in Scotland, when actor-manager Osmond Tearle heard of her ability and booked her to appear in various Shakesperian plays.
 Before this, she was already well known around Glasgow, such as in her part of a housekeeper in the 1916 play Doorsteps, where her performance was described as "extremely artistic".

 During World War I, Dudgeon was part of Lena Ashwell's company, performing for soldiers near the English front, occasionally joined by male soldiers on leave.
 She also worked for Lydia Yvorska's company.
 Following her emigration to America, she joined Mr Clive's company as the Copyley Theatre.
 She first appeared in an uncredited part in Waterloo Bridge (1931), before which she had a long and not very successful career as a theatrical actress.